 A few months before the end date, the credit card company may send you a reminder notice.
 “Your promotional rate will be expiring soon!”

 You know there’s some big whig sitting up in a high rise somewhere, crunching all of the numbers on credit card holders who have absolutely no chance to pay off their promotional balance in time.

-They’re sitting up on the 22nd floor, looking out their plate glass window with a view of the city skyline, laughing at our poor planning and naivete.
+They’re sitting up on the 20th floor of some high rise, looking out their plate glass window with a view of the city skyline, laughing at our poor planning and naivete.

 Did we really think we’d have the promotional balance paid off within the allotted time frame?